PeaBrane/Loop-Algorithm/README.md

 get_time_gibbs.m: Solves the problem instance using simulated annealing (SA), and records the total number of sweeps to solution.

 convert_to_SAT.m: Convert the spin glass instance into a MAX-2-SAT problem.

+wcnf: This folder contains the source code for generating weighted MAX-2-SAT instances in the wcnf format directly.